 - The Grassley Bill: An amendment that mirrored Trump’s immigration plan, the Grassley plan would have provided a pathway to citizenship for 1.8 million DREAMers, allotted $25 billion for border security upgrades including a wall, and significantly reduced legal immigration levels by eliminating the diversity lottery and limiting family immigration.
 The amendment failed with only 39 votes in favor and 60 against.
 Both Collins and King voted against the plan.

 So what’s next?
 It’s unclear.
 Many Republican Senators are hoping the House will take up the baton, but with Speaker Paul Ryan saying that he will only put forward proposals that have Trump’s blessing, it’s unlikely that anything that passes that hurdle will also garner 60 votes in the Senate.
-With both the March 5 DACA termination deadline and the March 23 budget deadline approaching, we could be headed for another government shutdown fight.
 Some Republican senators are floating narrow backup plans.
 One would enshrine DACA into law (but without offering a path to citizenship) in exchange for $25 billion for border security spread over five years.
 Sen. Jeff Flake (R-AZ) has proposed extending DACA for three years and providing $7.6 billion in border wall funding spread over three years, until Congress can think of a more permanent solution.
 Meanwhile, the issue continues to play out in court.
-Most recently, a second federal court has blocked Trump’s order to rescind DACA, saying that while he has the authority to rescind Obama’s order, the termination was “arbitrary and capricious” and therefore flawed.
-The government is required to continue processing DACA renewals, but it does not protect those who never enrolled or were rejected.
-The Justice Department has asked the Supreme Court to review the case.
-They will meet behind closed doors this week to discuss whether to accept the case.
+A second federal court has blocked Trump’s order to rescind DACA, saying that while he has the authority to rescind Obama’s order, the termination was “arbitrary and capricious” and therefore flawed.

 While we can’t predict how the process will play out, we can assure you it will be complicated and confusing.
 We’ll be monitoring the issue closely, and will keep you updated here.
 In the meantime, here is action you can take right now: